coiled/etl-tpch/README.md

 - **Easy to deploy** on the cloud
 - **Scalable** across many cloud machines
-- **Cheap to run** on ephemeral VMs and a small always-on VM This repository contains an example pipeline that connects Prefect and Coiled to run a lightweight, scalable data pipeline on the cloud.
+- **Cheap to run** on ephemeral VMs and a small always-on VM

 ![ETL Pipeline](images/excalidraw.png)